PdxCodeGuild/class_HB2/3 Django/docs/Django Quickstart.md

 ## 1) Project Setup

 1. Create a lab folder and change directory into it.
-1. Create a project: `django-admin startproject myproject .`, if you get 'command not found', try `python -m django startproject myproject`
+1. Create a project: `django-admin startproject myproject .`, if you get 'command not found', try `python -m django startproject myproject .`
     * **The period at the end of this command is important!** It says ignore creating a new folder and put the contents of our new project in the current directory.
 1. Create the database with built-in models: `python manage.py migrate`
 1. Create a superuser: `python manage.py createsuperuser`